 Apart from quality products and services, a company’s brand also depends on the quality of support that clients receive.
 The greater the global reach your company has, the greater the reason for your external support staff, and perhaps also your IT support staff, to provide multilingual support.

 Is your organization supporting one or both of international employees and customers?
-If so, what challenges are you facing?
+If so, what translation services challenges are you facing?
 And what are you doing to alleviate them?
 Please let me know in the comments.